open-sdr/openwifi/README.md

 - After you see the "openwifi" SSID on your device (Phone/Laptop/etc), connect it.
 Browser to 192.168.13.1 on your device, you should see the webpage hosted by the webserver on board.
   - Note 1: If your device doesn't support 5GHz (ch44), please change the **hostapd-openwifi.conf** on board and re-run fosdem.sh.
   - Note 2: After ~2 hours, the Viterbi decoder will halt (Xilinx Evaluation License).
 Just power cycle the board if it happens.
 (If output of "./sdrctl dev sdr0 get reg rx 20" is always the same, it means the decoder halts)
-- To give the Wi-Fii client internet access, configure routing/NAT **on the PC**:
+- To give the Wi-Fi client internet access, configure routing/NAT **on the PC**:
   ```
   sudo sysctl -w net.ipv4.ip_forward=1
   sudo iptables -t nat -A POSTROUTING -o NICY -j MASQUERADE